DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_61_bitcoin-core.md

 gpg: Note: This key has expired!
 Primary key fingerprint: 01EA 5486 DE18 A882 D4C2  6845 90C8 019E 36C2 E964
 ```
 The important part is that the date`12/25/18`is around the same date as the uploaded file, that it´s a `Good signature` and that the fingerprint is `01EA 5486 DE18 A882 D4C2  6845 90C8 019E 36C2 E964`.
 You can do a search online and check various sources to control that this is the right signing key.
+This file is not a detached signature.
+It contains the hashes of the installation file.
+You can open the file SHA256SUMS.asc and look at the different hashes (for example, right click and select "Edit with Notepad" in Windows).
+We now know that this was signed with Wladimir van der Laans key.

+We can now calculate the sha256sum for our installation file and compare hashes in SHA256SUMS.asc.
+Write the following to the terminal:
+*Windows:* `> Get-FileHash -a sha256 bitcoin-0.17.1-win64-setup.exe`
+*Mac:* `$ shasum -a 256 bitcoin-0.17.0-osx.dmg`
+*Linux:* `$ sha256sum bitcoin-0.17.1-x86_64-linux-gnu.tar.gz`

-If everything looks good, go ahead and install Bitcoin Core.
+If the hashes matches (capital letters or not doesn't matter), go ahead and install Bitcoin Core.

 Once the installation is done, run Bitcoin Core.
 You should see a screen that looks something like this: